sven-probst/ha_hisense_tv/README.md

   * Channel selector
   * Apps
 * Read picture setting
+* send keys as single or as sequence from a array via action

 TBD:
-* Expose ON/OFF as switch
 * Expose all keys as buttons
 * Enhance EPG/guide handling